 Avoiding dairy can help lower your risk of prostate cancer… But it can also hurt your vitamin D levels.
 And you need strong vitamin D in order to live a healthy life.
 In fact, low vitamin D has been linked to aggressive prostate cancer.
 There is a direct relationship: the lower the vitamin D levels, the more aggressive the prostate cancer.

 The best way to get your vitamin D is sunlight.
 Just 10 minutes of exposure to sunlight can give you your entire vitamin D dosage for the day.
 After 10 minutes, make sure you put sunscreen on to prevent burns or skin damage.

 Fatty fish like tuna, mackerel, and salmon also have vitamin D. Beef liver and foods fortified with vitamin D are also possible.

-If you’re still not getting enough vitamin D, talk to your doc about finding a healthy supplement that will work for you.
+If you’re still not getting enough vitamin D, talk to your doctor about finding a healthy supplement that will work for you.

 Day 15 – Stop smoking.

-But studies have shown that prostate cancer patients who quit smoking for more than 10 years have same mortality risk than those who have never smoked.
-So you can lower your risk of cancer and other serious disease by quitting today.
+But studies have shown that prostate cancer patients who quit smoking for more than 10 years have the same mortality risk than those who have never smoked.
+So you can lower your risk of cancer and other serious diseases by quitting today.

 Make the commitment!